A sea of

 Vibrant Academic Programs for Middle School Students

-Deep Creek Middle School provides an educational experience that is markedly different from other schools on the island, bringing an alternative, experiential approach to the Bahamian curriculum.
+Deep Creek Middle School provides an educational experience that is markedly different from other schools on the island, bringing an alternative, experiential approach to the Bahamian national curriculum.

 CEI Laboratories & Facilities